LO55LE55/AI-Health-Status-Predictor/README.md

 ## 📖 Overview
 This project uses a **1D Convolutional Neural Network (CNN)** to analyze time-series data of patient vitals (temperature, heart rate, systolic and diastolic blood pressure).
-It’s trained on a **synthetic dataset of 15,000 patients**, each with 288 readings (one every 10 minutes for 48 hours) across **14 different health profiles** — including hypertension, tachycardia, bradycardia, and combinations like hypertension-with-fever.
+It’s trained on a **synthetic dataset of 15,000 patients**, each with 288 readings (one every 10 minutes for 48 hours) across **14 different health profiles**, including hypertension, tachycardia, bradycardia, and combinations like hypertension-with-fever.

 The result is a model with **~93% accuracy**, designed to **prioritize recall** so that risky cases are less likely to be missed.